core-wg/href/draft-ietf-core-href.md

 : If the CRI reference contains a `discard` item of value `true`, the path component is prefixed by a slash ("/") character.
 If it contains a `discard` item of value `0` and the `path` item is present, the conversion fails.
-Otherwise, the path component is prefixed by as many "../" components as the `discard` value minus one indicates.
+If it contains a positive discard item, the path component is prefixed by as many "../" components as the `discard` value minus one indicates.